-The level of risk associated with material flow, accumulating environmental risks and abandonment risks, is dependent on the type of material.
-The category of material and risk level is summarised in Table 1.
+The level of risk associated with material flow, environmental harm and abandonment, is dependent on the type of material.
+The risk level for each category of material is summarised in Table 1.
 Higher risk is assigned to stockpiles of materials that are not recoverable and materials that have untested and unproven markets.
+The EPA determines the risk category for a stockpiled material and when a change of category may be reasonable.